clux/logule/README.md

 This prepends the date, in the form YYYY-MM-DD (i.e. normal non-reversed european style), and adds the timestamp after the date without precision (i.e. just `toLocaleTimeString`).

-Most sensible `Date` methods are:
+Most sensible methods on `Date.prototype` are:

-- `toJSON`
+- `toJSON` - default for file
 - `valueOf`
-- `toLocaleTimeString`
+- `toLocaleTimeString` - default for stdout
 - `toGMTString`

-Note that the first two can be perfectly serialized/deserialized with `Date.parse` and are thusly a good format for the streaming JSON logs.
+Note that the first two can be perfectly serialized/deserialized with `Date.parse` and are thusly a good format for the filestream JSON transport.

 ### Global Suppression
 Set the `suppress` flag to globally turn all listed log methods into chaining no-ops.